 14. The Best Chocolate Pecan Pie

 Classic pecan pie is great, but this sweet treat proves that it’s even better with chocolate.
-This recipe, in particular, can be frozen both baked and unbaked, so it all depends on what’s most convenient for you.
+Pecan pie takes well to freezing, which you can do either baked or unbaked, so it all depends on what’s most convenient for you.
 Just be sure to give it an extra 15 to 20 minutes in the oven if you didn’t bake it before freezing.

 Related: No-Bake Desserts: 11 Sweets When You Don’t Want To Fire Up The Oven